How To Fold A Fitted Sheet

 First, the basics.
 These simple steps will help you turn your lumpy, messy sheet sets into a crisply-folded fitted sheet in no time.

 Step 1: Lay The Fitted Sheet Out On A Flat Surface

 Folding a fitted sheet properly is even more challenging when you try to do it on a soft surface, like a bed.
 Instead, practice your fitted-sheet folding on a large, flat surface.
 A dining table or crafting table often works best when folding fitted sheets.

-To fold your fitted sheet like Martha Stewart, you’ll stand up and place your hands inside the corners of one shorter edge of the sheet.
-Then, you’ll have your right hand come to your left hand and drape the right corner over the left.
+To fold your fitted sheet like Martha Stewart, stand up and place your hands inside the corners of one shorter edge of the sheet.
+Then, bring your right hand to your left hand and drape the right corner over the left.

 Lie the sheet on a flat surface and do the same to the bottom corners, bringing the right corner over the left corner.
 Straighten the sheet into a rectangle, tucking any elastic pieces in.
 Then, fold in the edges to hide the elastic and flatten the sheet.

 You can now fold the sheet into a rectangular shape, smoothing out the creases as you go to allow it to lie flat.